Pediatric Speech Therapy For Tongue Thrust

 What Causes Tongue Thrust?

-Some potential causes of tongue thrust include:
+Some other potential causes of tongue thrust include:

 • Poor habits related to swallowing